Bayer-Group/BayerCLAW/doc/tutorial.md

 The curious can look at `cloudformation_output.tmp` to see just what CloudFormation will actually execute on your behalf.

-If you don't have BayerCLAW installed locally, you'll need to retrieve the logs for the "CompileAWFL" lambda function.
+If you don't have BayerCLAW installed locally, you'll need to retrieve the logs for the "BC_Compiler" lambda function.
 You can find it by running

 ```bash